leo-jin-edb/bdr-team-docs/md/product_development.md

 - the Continuous Delivery branch is called "main" and is protected
 - Github is configured for linear development (no merge commits)
 - development happens in separate branches created from the "main" branch and called "*dev/TICKET_ID*".  `TICKET_ID` in this case is the ticket id of a `Story` or `Task`, never a `Sub-task`
-- Developers will only work with `Sub-tasks` which are piece of work that need to be completed in order to complete its parent (`Story` or `Task`) ticket.
-When development is completed for a `Sub-task`, developer must submit a pull request and mention the *`Sub-task` `TICKET_ID` as the title of the pull request* (By default, Github will take the first commit into your dev branch).
+- Developers will only work with `Sub-tasks` which are pieces of work that need to be completed in order to complete its parent (`Story` or `Task`) ticket.
+When development is completed for a `Sub-task`, developer must submit a pull request and mention the *`Sub-task` `TICKET_ID` any where in the title of the pull request* (By default, Github will take the first commit message into your dev branch as the PR title).
 - The pull request will need to pass a set of preliminary automated tests and reviewed by a designated principal BDR developer before merging into `main`.

 Automated tests vary in depth and width depending on the phase.